 - Greek food – having once hosted the second largest Greek community after Athens, Melbourne is bound to have some yummy Greek food.

-- Pizza – Probably the best pizza after that from Italy.
-You have to know where to go, though, so check my recommendations in the restaurant section below!
+- Pizza – Probably the best pizza after that from Italy

-- Traditional Australian Sweets and Desserts – Anzac Biscuits, Pavlova, Tim Tam’s, Lamington’s, etc. You can find most of these in a supermarket, but I suggest you try them out at a bakery!
+- Traditional Australian sweets and desserts – Anzac Biscuits, Pavlova, Tim Tam’s, Lamington’s, etc.

-- Etta – My favorite Melbourne restaurant!
+- Etta – My favorite restaurant!
 I took my boyfriend here to celebrate his birthday – and everything, from the food to the service, was outstanding!
 The menu has since changed, but I am sure it’ll be delicious anyway.
 The way it’s designed is to order a little bit of everything and SHARE as much as possible!
-Also, as it was a special occasion, I politely asked for a nice table during my online reservation, and they gave us the best table at the restaurant, a 10 out of 10!
+Also, as it was a special occasion, I politely asked for a nice table during my online reservation, and they gave us the best table at the restaurant!

-- 400 Gradi – Taste the award-winning margherita pizza at the famous Italian restaurant 400 Gradi.
-They have several restaurants all throughout Melbourne, make sure you check your closest one and let me know how you like it!
+- 400 Gradi – Taste the award-winning margherita pizza at the famous Italian restaurant 400 Gradi

-- Vue de Monde – Located in the Rialto Building, the Vue du Monde dining experience is otherworldly, from the dècor to the service – and, of course, the delicious food!
-When was the last time you dressed up for dinner?
+- Vue de Monde – Located in the Rialto Building, the Vue du Monde dining experience is otherworldly;

-- Lentils as Anything, Abbotsford – If you would like to enjoy a vegan or vegetarian feast in a restaurant where you just pay whatever you like, you should check out Lentils as Anything!
-A non-for-profit run by volunteers that makes the best international food in Melbourne for next to nothing!
+- Lentils as Anything, Abbotsford – For a vegan or vegetarian feast in a restaurant where you just pay whatever you like;

 Money and prices in Melbourne

-The rumours that you’ve heard about Australia being a very unaffordable country are not totally mistaken; HOWEVER, most of us traveling to the Antipodes come from European countries or the US, which means that our currencies are way stronger than the Australian dollar!
+The rumours that you’ve heard about Melbourne being a bit unaffordable are not totally mistaken; HOWEVER, most of us traveling to the Antipodes come from European countries or the US, which means that our currencies are way stronger than the Australian dollar!

 PRO TIP: If you are a smoker or if you just like to enjoy a whisky glass at night James-Bond-style, first of all you’re really cool – but second of all, you should note that those items are highly taxed in Australia!
 So you might want to bring your own in your luggage.
 And no, that is not tacky, it’s called smart! 😉